Forever More (Puff Johnson song)

-"Forever More" is a song by American singer Puff Johnson, released on April 30, 1996, as the first single from her only studio album, Miracle (1996).
+"Forever More" is a song by American singer Puff Johnson, released on April 30, 1996, by Work Group and Columbia Records as the first single from her only studio album, Miracle (1996).
 The ballad was written by Johnson along with Sally Jo Dakota and Narada Michael Walden, while production was helmed by the latter, with Louis Biancaniello credited as associate producer.
+Its accompanying music video was directed by Greg Masuak.

 Critical reception

-Larry Flick from Billboard remarked that Johnson "effortlessly glides through this pop-sweetened R&B ballad", produced "with recognizable flair" by Walden.
+Larry Flick from Billboard magazine remarked that Johnson "effortlessly glides through this pop-sweetened R&B ballad", produced "with recognizable flair" by Walden.
 He added, "The song itself is a tad predictable but pleasantly executed.
 It is easy to imagine love-struck young girls swaying and singing along to this."
-A reviewer from Music Week rated it four out of five, writing, "Columbia's smooth soul diva follows up her huge Over & Over with another seductive, Whitney-esque smoocher, which she penned with Narada Michael Walden and Jermaine Dupri.
+A reviewer from Music Week gave it a score of four out of five, writing, "Columbia's smooth soul diva follows up her huge 'Over & Over' with another seductive, Whitney-esque smoocher, which she penned with Narada Michael Walden and Jermaine Dupri.
 Radio will lap it up."
-The magazine's Alan Jones commented, "Puff Johnson is a fine vocalist, rather like Whitney Houston without the frills, and this image is even more strongly evoked by Puff's majestic new single Forever More, which was co-authored by Narada Michael Walden, architect of many of Whitney's early career triumphs.
+The magazine's Alan Jones commented, "Puff Johnson is a fine vocalist, rather like Whitney Houston without the frills, and this image is even more strongly evoked by Puff's majestic new single 'Forever More', which was co-authored by Narada Michael Walden, architect of many of Whitney's early career triumphs.
 It is a sonically soothing and memorable R&B ballad, lovingly embraced by Puff's tender vocals.
 It's one of those records that could hang around for a long time."

 Chart performance

-In the United States, "Forever More" peaked at number 63 on the Billboard Hot 100, number 31 on the Hot R&B/Hip-Hop Songs chart, and number 22 on the Rhythmic Songs chart.
-"Forever More" charted the highest in New Zealand, where it peaked at number five on the New Zealand Singles Chart.
+In the United States, "Forever More" peaked at number 63 on the Billboard Hot 100, number 31 on the Hot R&B Singles chart, and number 22 on the Top 40/Rhythm-Crossover chart.
+"Forever More" charted the highest in New Zealand, where it peaked at number five on the RIANZ Singles Chart.
 Elsewhere, the song became a top-30 hit in both Australia and the United Kingdom, peaking at number 29 in both countries.
 It also charted in the Netherlands, peaking at number 91.

 Music video

-The song's accompanying music video was directed by Greg Masuak.
+The music video for "Forever More" was directed by Greg Masuak.
 On his website, Masuak writes that the video was heavily edited to become a strictly African-American love story, although it was intended to be a multi-racial tribute to love.
 In parts of the music video, Puff is seeing playing with an elephant.